georgenturner/viability-report/README.md

 >We believe there is therefore a compelling case to revise national planning policy and guidance to ensure that individual viability assessments do not systematically undermine the delivery of affordable housing and other planning obligations.

+The suspicion around the process is exacerbated by the secrecy surrounding the system.

 ##A system broken
 These authorities are right to be concerned.
-Over several years investigating the development industry I have collected evidence whcih demonstrates that
+Over several years investigating the development industry I have collected evidence which demonstrates that leading surveyors are creating